 Using a smartphone camera, the artificial intelligence (AI) from IDnow AutoIdent recognizes passports and other identification documents, including the country where it was issued – all without needing the user to enter their information manually.
 Then, the program captures both the machine-readable parts of the document, as well as non-machine-readable areas, such as address fields.
 In the next step, the AI automatically checks the visual security features of the document, for example, holograms.
 This check is followed by biometric video examination and ‘liveness detection’ of the person.
 In this way, the customer can complete the identification procedure in just a few steps.
 On the basis of the collected data, the system is able to check whether the identification is valid, and the reliability of this detection is much higher than is required by law.

 AI and machine learning technology guarantee both high efficiency and accuracy.
-Moreover, IDnow technology utilises a hybrid approach that combines the advantages of man and machine.
+Moreover, IDnow technology utilizes a hybrid approach that combines the advantages of man and machine.
 In special cases, the AI is supported by a human identification specialist who controls additional test and security levels.

 AutoIdent is based on video technology, which provides an enormous security advantage compared to traditional photo technology that has thus far been the staple of the market.
 With video technology, the security checks are based not on a single image, but on several hundred images for each identification.

-Under the strict standards of the German market, AutoIdent fulfils a wide range of regulatory requirements from different countries.
+Under the strict standards of the German market, AutoIdent fulfills a wide range of regulatory requirements from different countries.
 In addition, this solution conforms to the GDPR.
 A single technical integration ensures compliance with the regulations and laws of many countries.
 For the customer, the procedure is simple and, above all, fast.
 It delivers the highest conversion rates (up to 90%) and, moreover, provides maximum security thanks to the accuracy of machine learning technology.

 AutoIdent is designed to meet the needs of international companies: the solution is integrated via a single API.
 After a single integration, it becomes possible to use suitable identification technologies via this API worldwide.
 The omnichannel approach makes it possible to use with mobile devices and web applications, as well as at points of sale.